 Who is the standard when it comes to guitar pickup manufacturers?
 The brands that everyone will come up with right away will likely be SEYMOUR DUNCAN, DIMARZIO, and EMG.
 Replacing a pickup is a slight gamble in that you do not know what it sounds like you like until you actually install it on the guitar.
 Therefore, the long-established, standard brands mentioned above tend to be popular.
-Meanwhile, Bare Knuckle Pickups is a brand that has gained popularity mainly with metal heads in recent years.
+Meanwhile, Meanwhile, Bare Knuckle Pickups is a brand that has been attracting attention from guitarists in recent years.
 Bare Knuckle Pickups was launched in 2003 by guitarist Tim Mills and others who belonged to Iced Earth.
 The pickups are designed based on Tim's experience as a guitarist, and they are handmade in the UK.
 Bare Knuckle Pickups is a relatively young brand that has been gaining a reputation among guitarists and is now producing a number of signature models and some guitars from various manufacturers are equipped with Bare Knuckle pickups.

 Sound House is pleased to announce Bare Knuckle Pickups!
 Introducing the models that can be purchased at Sound House!